FrankKesel/xilinx_tools/kria/opencv_kernel/opencv_design.md

 ---
 ## File transfer and directories on the target
-* You can also follow the steps as described in the tutorial [kernel_based_design](../kernel_based_design/kernel_based_design.md#file-transfer-and-directories-on-the-target).
+* You can also follow the steps as described in the tutorial [kernel_based_design](../kernel_based_design/kernel_based_design.md#file-transfer-and-directories-on-the-target):
+  * Make a project directory `/home/ubuntu/projects/convolution`
+  * From the Github folder `reference_files/kria/bash_scripts` copy the complete content to the Kria project folder `/home/ubuntu/projects/convolution`
+  * Execute the bash script `ìnitialize_directories.sh`, it will generate the firmware and jupyter directories and copy the `shell.json` file to the firmware directory.
+  * Copy the FPGA binary `conv_hw.xclbin` from the Vitis project directory `system` to the Kria project folder `/home/ubuntu/projects/convolution`.
+  * Copy the device tree overlay `pl.dtbo` from the folder `dtbo` to the Kria project folder.
+  * Execute the bash script `copy_xclbin.sh`, this will transfer the FPGA binary and the device tree overlay to the firmware directory.
+  * Transfer the Jupyter notebooks in the folder `reference_files/kria/pynq` to the directory `/home/root/jupyter_notebooks/projects/convolution/` by copying them first to the project folder and then to the Jupyter notebook folder (`sudo` needed).
+  * Copy the folder `reference_files/kria/cpp_sw` to the Kria project folder.
+  * Copy the folder `reference_files/images` to the Kria project folder.

 ---
 ## SW development with Jupyter notebooks
 * You can follow here as well the steps described in the tutorial [vitis_kernel_based_design](../02_kernel_based_design/vitis_kernel_based_design.md).
-We again suggest to make a separate project directory in the directory `/home/root/jupyter_notebooks`.
+The Jupyter notebooks should be in the directory `/home/root/jupyter_notebooks/projects/convolution` if you followed the instructions above.
+Open Jupyter notebook on the Kria in your browser and go to `projects/convolution`.
 * There is a Jupyter notebook `convolution_test.ipynb` in the folder `jupyter_kria` which you can use to check the functionality of the IP kernel on the Kria board and measure the execution time of the IP core.
-You have to transfer the necessary image files to the project directory on the Kria target.
+The necessary image files should be in the project directory on the Kria target.
+Check that the project path is correct.
 The notebook measures also the execution time of the OpenCV software function.
 * There is also a second notebook `convolution_hd.ipynb` which reads an image from an attached USB camera and applies the convolution to it.

+---
 ## SW development with C++
 * You can find also two C++  applications for testing the kernel.
 * ...